NC Drunk Driving Accidents: Punitive Damages & DWI Claims

 The Bottom Line

 Being hit by a drunk driver in NC opens legal options not available in standard car accidents -- including punitive damages that can triple your compensation.
-However, NC's contributory negligence rule still applies even against a drunk driver, and the state's dram shop law is one of the weakest in the country.
-Understanding these unique rules is critical to maximizing your recovery.
+NC's six DWI sentencing levels directly affect how strong your punitive damages case is, with Aggravated Level 1 (BAC 0.15 or higher) providing the strongest civil evidence.
+However, NC's contributory negligence rule still applies even against a drunk driver, the state's dram shop law is one of the weakest in the country, and dram shop liability is capped at $500,000.
+Understanding both the advantages and the limitations is essential.

 Why Drunk Driving Accidents Are Different